Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation and Benchmark

 \begin{itemize}[leftmargin=*, nosep, labelsep=5pt] \item \textbf{Round 1: Initial Verification.} We verify claims against their specific evidence scope: cited documents for report claims; full retrieval history for others.
 We adopt a \textit{retrieve-then-verify} strategy: relevant evidence chunks are retrieved via a coarse-to-fine pipeline, then verified using a cost-efficient NLI-then-LLM cascade.
 Supported claims and their evidence chunks are stored in \textit{Claim Memory} and \textit{Chunk Memory}, respectively.

 \item \textbf{Round 2: Adaptive Re-Verification.} Unsupported claims trigger branching checks to categorize errors: (1) \textit{Misattribution Check:} For claims with explicit citations, we expand the evidence scope to \textit{all} retrieved documents.
 Support here indicates misattribution $C_{\mathrm{misattribution}}$; otherwise, it is confirmed as fabrication $C_{\mathrm{fabrication}}$.
-(2) \textit{Reflection Check:} For intermediate claims, we verify them against \textit{Claim Memory} to validate internal reflections.
-Lack of support confirms fabrication $C_{\mathrm{fabrication}}$. \end{itemize}

-We quantify \textbf{E}xplicit \textbf{S}ummarization Hallucination ($\mathcal{H}_{\mathrm{ES}}$) as the ratio of fabricated and misattributed claims to the total set:
+(2) \textit{Reflection Check:} For intermediate claims, we compare them against \textit{Claim Memory} to assess whether they are consistent with previously supported trajectory content.
+Lack of support confirms fabrication $C_{\mathrm{fabrication}}$. \end{itemize} Grounding Hallucination is defined as the ratio of fabricated and misattributed claims to the total set:

 See Appendix \ref{app:claim_veri_detail} for implementation details.